 How should a seller disclose the existence of recording devices?

 At a minimum, it is suggested that a notice be posted on or near the front door or other entrance to the property in a location that is likely to be seen.
-For example, in many cases a front door is left open during an open house, so in that circumstance, posting a notice to the front of the front door would not be visible.

 What should the notice say?